Campers and Staff:

 Do campers need a physical every year?

-Campers are required to have a physical every two years.
+Yes, we now require a physical every year.
 The online paperwork system will tell you if the camper needs a physical.

 Where can I download the Physical Form to take to my doctor?